ysnju/unit_1-2021/README.md

 3. The game must record the player name and score.

 ## Proposed Solution
 I will design and make a Text-based game for a client who is an owner of a local game shop.
 The Text-based game will be made in the ———— and is constructed using the software Python.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I wil use python3 because it is the only programming language I know, and it is the most used programming language, meaning that I would be able to get more help.It will take  ———- to make and will be evaluated according to the criteria ———.

 The game is a RPG of a cat in ISAK.
 It will introduce ISAK foods　as the story goes on.